Ultimate Salkantay Trek to Machu Picchu Packing List 2023

 Quick dry towel

 Make sure to pack a quick dry towel for the Salkantay trek.
-The air is very humid, and the temperatures can get quite high, so you'll want a towel that dries quickly.
+The air is very humid, and the temperatures can get relatively high, so you'll want a towel that dries quickly.
 Quick dry towels are made from materials that absorb water quickly and then dry quickly.
 They're usually lighter than regular towels, so they're easy to pack.

 We provide foam mattresses on all our tours.
-However, if you want an extra layer, you can rent or bring your own inflatable matress, make sure it is light, easy to pack, and small.
+However, if you want an extra layer, you can rent or bring your inflatable matress, make sure it is light, easy to pack, and small.

 Thermarets inflable mattress are good option.

 We provide plastic ponchos during the trek; these are reusable; make sure you return them after the tour and do not throw them away.